Socrates Winter Seminars

 “We asked for workers,” lamented Swiss writer Max Frisch in 1972.
 “We got people instead.”
 In a globalized world where money, goods, and information fluidly cross borders, it is the humanity of immigrants that is at the core of the controversies they inspire.
 For some, their humanity qualifies them for equal standards of living and treatment.
 For others, equality threatens status and wealth that took generations of sacrifice to accumulate.
 Migrants not only cheapen the labor they provide; to many, they cheapen national identity and citizenship.
 In these ways, immigration is the most polemical and intimately experienced expression of globalization—felt at home, in the workplace, in communities, and through the media.
 And the dividing lines of public opinion reflect divergent experiences with globalization more broadly, a phenomenon that has made people more and less secure.
 In this seminar, we seek an stronger, more contextualized understanding of immigration and its accompanying nativist, nationalist backlash.
 Our goal is to transcend the stereotypes that politicians peddle and develop a nuanced grasp of the trends warping the social, political, and business spheres.
 Who are the people at the center of our polarizing world?
 Where does the balance lie?
 How can immigration work for all?

-Moderators: Justin Gest, Assistant Professor of Public Policy at George Mason University’s Schar School of Policy and Government
+Moderator: Justin Gest, Assistant Professor of Public Policy at George Mason University’s Schar School of Policy and Government.

 Learning from Frederick Douglass: The Politics, Business, and Art of America’s Legendary Activist and Leader